zhenwusw/zhenwusw.github.io/source/_posts/2013-10-28-elixir-resources.markdown

 published: true
 ---

+{% blockquote Jose Valim http://elixir-lang.org/  Elixir homepage %}
- > Elixir is a functional meta-programming aware language built on top of the Erlang VM.
+ Elixir is a functional meta-programming aware language built on top of the Erlang VM.
  It is a dynamic language with flexible syntax with macros support that leverages Erlang's abilities to build concurrent, distributed, fault-tolerant applications with hot code upgrades.
+{% endblockquote %}

 Just as [Benjamin][benjamin-blog-link] said: Having a pretty syntax wrapped around the powerful Erlang VM seems to be